Haslet, Texas: Demographics

-Of the 533 households, 40% had children under the age of 18 living with them, 75.8% were married couples living together, 4.9% had a single householder with no spouse present, and 14.8% were not families.
-The average household size was 2.85 and the average family size was 3.1.
-The median age was 43.1 years.

-According to Applied Geographic Solutions in 2012, the population had grown to 1,593 and total dwellings had increased to 566.
-About 45.4% of each household had an income of $100,000 or more with 71% making $60,000 or more.
-The median household income was $90,356.
-About 36.26% of the population had a bachelor's degree or higher; 93% had at least a high school education.
-Home values averaged $249,200.
-Owner-occupied housing units were 93.1%.

-In 2010, the Gadberry Group named Haslet as one of the top-10 most notable areas in the country for growth.

-Economic growth
+Economy

 Considered a major intermodal hub, Haslet has a transportation and distribution network via major highways, and nearby Alliance Airport.
 Dallas Fort Worth International Airport is 30 minutes away.

 Haslet's primary trade area was 605,917 in 2015 and is expected to grow to 675,018 by 2019.
 With a build-out of only 20% of available sites, Haslet is positioning itself to attract new corporations and businesses.
 Haslet offers a property tax rate of 33 cents per $100.